 I of course turned to my fave; good ol’ General Finishes.

 When I arrived at the local supplier of General Finishes I realized I didn’t have any of our sample baseboards with me to help match up colors.
 Whoops.
 But despite my wall color inadequacies, I know my GF paint and stain colors!
-I eyed the stained wood samples they had and picked Candlelite, a gel stain that from my memory looked to be a very close match to our existing baseboard color.
+I eyed the stained wood samples they had and picked the gel stain in Candlelite, a color that from my memory looked to be a very close match to our existing baseboard color.

 The color sample printed on the can looked a lot darker than the wood sample and made me wonder if I’d chosen wrong…but when we tested it out, by jove I was right on the money with the color!